-Primary sector

-The agricultural and mining sectors of the economy.

-Private-sector credit extension

-Credit provided to the private sector by banks.
-This includes all loans, credit card balances and leases.

-Productivity

-A measure of the amount of output generated from every unit of input over a period of time.
-Typically used to measure changes in labour efficiency.

-Public entities

-Companies, agencies, funds and accounts that are fully or partly owned by government or public authorities and regulated by law.

-Public-private partnership (PPP)

-A contractual arrangement in which a private party performs part of a government function and assumes the associated risks.
+Public entities Companies, agencies, funds and accounts that are fully or partly owned by government or public authorities and regulated by law.
+Public-private partnership (PPP) A contractual arrangement in which a private party performs part of a government function and assumes the associated risks.
 In return, the private party receives a fee based on predefined performance criteria.

-Public-sector borrowing requirement

-The consolidated cash borrowing requirement of general government and non-financial public enterprises.

-Purchasing managers' index (PMI)

-A composite index measuring the change in manufacturing activity compared with the previous month.

-Rating agency

-A company that evaluates the ability of countries or other borrowers to honour their debt obligations.
+Public-sector borrowing requirement The consolidated cash borrowing requirement of general government and non-financial public enterprises.
+Purchasing managers' index (PMI) A composite index measuring the change in manufacturing activity compared with the previous month.
+Rating agency A company that evaluates the ability of countries or other borrowers to honour their debt obligations.
 Credit ratings are used by international investors as indications of sovereign risk.
 See also credit rating.

-Real effective exchange rate

-A measure of the rate of exchange of the rand relative to a tradeweighted average of South Africa's trading partners' currencies, adjusted for price trends.
+Real effective exchange rate A measure of the rate of exchange of the rand relative to a tradeweighted average of South Africa's trading partners' currencies, adjusted for price trends.
+Expenditure measured in constant prices, i.e. after taking account of Real expenditure inflation.

-Real expenditure

-Expenditure measured in constant prices, i.e. after taking account of inflation.

-Real interest rate

-The level of interest after taking account of inflation.

-Repurchase (repo) rate

-The rate at which the Reserve Bank lends to commercial banks.
+Real interest rate The level of interest after taking account of inflation.
+The difference between the value of a foreign currency deposit from Revaluation gain/loss the original (historical) rate to execution of a trade based on the spot Repurchase (repo) rate Reserves (foreign exchange) The rate at which the Reserve Bank lends to commercial banks.

-Reserves (foreign exchange)

 Holdings of foreign exchange, either by the Reserve Bank only, or by the Reserve Bank and domestic banking institutions.

-Funds not spent during a given financial year that flow into the
+Rollover Funds not spent during a given financial year that flow into the following year's budget.

-Rollover

-following year's budget.

 Seasonally adjusted and annualised

 The process of removing the seasonal volatility (monthly or quarterly) from a time series.
 This provides a measure of the underlying trend in the data.
-Annualised: to express a rate as if it were applied over one year.
+Annualised: to express a rate as if it

-Social wage
+were applied over one year.

-Social benefits available to all individuals, funded wholly or partly by the
+Social wage Social benefits available to all individuals, funded wholly or partly by the state.

-state.

 Southern African Customs Union (SACU) agreement An agreement that allows for the unrestricted flow of goods and services, and a sharing of customs and excise revenue, between South Africa, Botswana, Lesotho, Namibia and Swaziland.
-Southern African Development Community (SADC) A regional intergovernmental organisation that promotes collaboration, economic integration and technical cooperation throughout Southern Africa.
-Sovereign debt Debt issued by a government.
+Southern African Development Community (SADC) regional intergovernmental organisation that promotes collaboration, economic integration and technical cooperation throughout Southern Africa.
+Debt issued by a government.